Meghan Markle, Prince Harry want to be viewed as ‘biggest victims’: Piers Morgan

 CLICK HERE TO GET THE FOX NEWS APP

-"They want the world, in the middle of a pandemic that killed two and a half million people, to view them as the biggest victims yet," he added.
+"They want the world, in the middle of a pandemic that's killed two-and-a-half million people, to view them as the biggest victims yet."